RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/05-Sensors/12-get-hsvl.md

 ##### Description

-Gets the HSVL data from the CoDrone EDU's color sensors.
+Returns the HSVL (hue, saturation, value, lightness) data from either of the CoDrone EDU's bottom color sensors.
+The drone must be flat on a surface (not flying) for the color sensor to activate.

 ##### Parameters
 ![get hsvl block image](get_hsvl_params1.PNG)